Heart-Shaped Box: Filming

 The "Heart-Shaped Box" video was filmed on August 31 and September 1 at Raleigh Studios in Los Angeles.
-Cobain had requested the video be shot in Technicolor, but as Corbjin recalled, "somehow it was not possible; maybe the whole system had been sold to China or something."
-Instead, Corbjin and his producer came up with the idea to shoot the video in color, then convert it to black and white and have every frame hand-tinted.
+Cobain had requested the video be shot in Technicolor, but as Corbijn recalled, "somehow it was not possible; maybe the whole system had been sold to China or something."
+Instead, Corbijn and his producer came up with the idea to shoot the video in color, then convert it to black and white and have every frame hand-tinted.
 The process took weeks and led to the vivid brightness of the video's colors.

-In a 2013 interview with Andrew Romano of Daily Beast, Corbjin recalled "a really eerie moment" where the actor playing the video's elderly man, "fell down while walking, on the set.
+In a 2013 interview with Andrew Romano of Daily Beast, Corbijn recalled "a really eerie moment" where the actor playing the video's elderly man, "fell down while walking, on the set.
 He had some kind of bowel cancer, which he didn't know.
 Something broke open.
 There was blood everywhere.
 We had to get the ambulance, and he had to go to the hospital straight off.
 It was really severe."
-According to Corbjin, the old man was the most difficult to cast because finding "an old man who looked like an old man in L.A. was not so easy ...
+According to Corbijn, the old man was the most difficult to cast because finding "an old man who looked like an old man in L.A. was not so easy ...
 In the end we found this fantastic man who had a jazz club or a jazz station on the radio, something like that."
 Cobain had originally wanted Burroughs to play the role of the elderly man, but Burroughs declined, although they later met and collaborated on the spoken word piece, "The 'Priest' They Called Him".

-According to Corbjin, the two other characters in the video, the overweight woman and the young girl, were easier to cast, "although it was difficult sometimes I think for the child to act because there was blood coming out of her blouse at some point."
+According to Corbijn, the two other characters in the video, the overweight woman and the young girl, were easier to cast, "although it was difficult sometimes I think for the child to act because there was blood coming out of her blouse at some point."

-Corbjin remembered Cobain as "very alert.
+Corbijn remembered Cobain as "very alert.
 Smart boy.
 Very intelligent.
 He did everything I asked him to do."
 According to Cali DeWitt, who briefly worked as the Cobains' nanny, Cobain and Love had fought on set, with Cobain putting out a cigarette on his forehead in retaliation to Love's repeated reminders that this was an "important video" and that he needed to "look good".
 As DeWitt told author Everett True, "if you watch the video, there's a lot of make-up on his forehead because it was a really bad scab, big and in the center.
 In the close-ups, there's a strip of hair that never seems to move from the middle of his forehead.
 They had to paste some hair over it."